 With the ID monitoring feature, you can use your email address to search for any accounts that are in any public data breaches.
 If your information has been exposed in a breach, we’ll let you know some tips and tools to help you take the right next steps.

-We’ll also continue to monitor your identity and credit for free.
+We’ll also continue to monitor your credit for free.

 There’s no shortage of ways hackers can use your information, and they seem to be getting ever more creative.